lindseytummond/wine-sequelized/README.md

 # Wine-Tasting
-Full-stack web application logging wines you have tried with MySQL, Node, Esxpress, Handlebars and a self-created ORM (Object Relational Manager).
+Full-stack web application logging wines you have tried with MySQL, Node, Esxpress, Handlebars and Sequelize.

 ## Overview:
-The Wine-Tasting app uses Node and MySQL to query and route data in the app and Handlebars to generate the HTML.
+The Wine-Tasting app uses Node and Sequelize to query and route data in the app and Handlebars to generate the HTML.

 ## Author:
 Lindsey Tummond